 One guitar marked the difference.
-One Fender Telecaster where country music met the Bakersfield sound together with a pedal steel, fiddle and of course, the honeyed voice of the lonesome cowboy Merle Haggard.
-Another legend who abandoned us in this cruel 2016 that is showing no mercy.
+One Fender Telecaster where country music met the Bakersfield sound together with a pedal steel, fiddle and of course, the honeyed voice of the lonesome cowboy Merle Haggard (April 6, 1937 – April 6, 2016).
+Another legend who abandoned us in that cruel 2016 that showed no mercy.
 It happened on the 6th April, his 79th birthday.
 The life of this "outlaw" of American popular music runs parallel to a career marked by hit after hit where his relation to the six strings was fundamental -and the four strings as well, of course.
 One chapter of his biography that cannot be forgotten is the role played by one of those figures who live in the shadows of the big stars, Roy Nichols, the lead guitarist in Haggard's band, The Strangers, for over 20 years.

 The Telecaster was the key to this reaction against the Nashville sound, the ‘official’ style that every country artist had to respect if they wanted to triumph on the jukeboxes of the time.
 Without the sharp, biting sound of that guitar model -now converted into a symbol with the Fender Custom Merle Haggard Signature Telecaster- it wouldn't have been possible to shake up the honky tonk scene, inject some new blood into the genre and, above all, write songs about the real world, the one lived in by the people who worked from dawn to dusk to save up the money to buy his records.
 Our legend was, first and foremost, an anti-establishment rebel who smoked marijuana, protested against the Vietnam War and was involved in more than one of those barroom brawls that liven up the westerns you see at the cinema.